yandex-cloud/docs/en/vpc/concepts/security-groups.md

 ---
-title: "Security groups in {{ vpc-name }}"
+title: "Security groups in {{ vpc-full-name }}"
-description: "Security groups let you manage VM access to resources and security groups in cloud or resources on the internet."
+description: "Security groups let you manage VM access to resources and security groups in {{ yandex-cloud }} or resources on the internet."
 ---

 # Security groups